amadigodswill33/Data-Driven-Acceleration-Revitalizing-Sprocket-Centrals-Growth/README.md

 - Inconsistent data type for similar attributes like numeric values for some fields and string for others.
 These quality assessments were done with the use of Excel, cleaned, standardized, and transformed as needed in preparation for the next phase.

 ## Data Insights: Exploratory Data Analysis
-This phase was totally carried out with the use of Microsoft Excel
+This phase was carried out with the use of Microsoft Excel

 ### 1. Uncovering Trends in the Underlying Data
 The analysis set out to identify trends within the data, allowing the discernment of patterns and fluctuations crucial for adapting marketing strategies to dynamic market conditions.